Altaf-01/Altaf-01/README.md

 Exploring New Technologies

-- 🔭 I’m currently working on App Development
+- 🔭 I’m currently working on Progressive Web App Development
-- 🌱 I’m currently learning Kotlin and Python
+- 🌱 I’m currently learning HTML and CSS
 - 👯 I’m looking to collaborate on App Development
 - 🤔 I’m looking for help with App Development
 - ⚡ Fun fact: Code Geass is the best Anime